 Payments are made through the Payment-view in Procountor.
 The view is accessible through the Go to -button in the Invoice-view or through the Payment-button in the search results in Receipt search.
 More information about searching invoices is available here.

 In order to make payments through Procountor, there has to be at least one Bank connection authorization with an active bank account.
 The bank account number and the banking code must be saved in the Bank account information -view.
 The payment methods agreed on with the bank have to be also selected.

 Information about paying salaries can be found on this separate article.

 Buttons in the upper section of the Payment-view

 - This button pays the invoice according to the payment information that is visible in the Payment-view.
 The payment information must be filled in the New payment transaction -section of the Payment-view before clicking the Pay-button.

 - After clicking the button, the status of the invoice changes to Payment queued and the payment will be on hold until the invoice is duet according to its Payment date.
 More information about the payment schedules of Procountor can be found here.
-More information about the different statuses of invoices can be found here.

 Mark as paid elsewhere

 - Mark as paid elsewhere -button is useful when an invoice has been paid elsewhere, for example with cash.
 Another situation for using this button is where an invoice hasn’t been for some reason marked as paid automatically by the reference numbers on bank statements.